Stuart Forster looks at the significance of Super Bowl Sunday in the USA.

-Frito-Lay, the makers of Doritos tortilla chips, engage people via their Crash the Super Bowl competition, featuring adverts scripted by members of the public.
-Online voting helps select the advert that will be aired during the game.
-The Doritos advert of 2009 – written by the brothers Dave and Joe Herbert from Batesville, Indiana – was deemed the best of all those shown during the Super Bowl in USA Today’s Ad Meter poll.
-That resulted in the Herberts bagging a $1m bonus from Frito-Lay.
-Despite its popularity, the company has announced this year’s competition will be the last.
+Between 2006 and 2016 Frito-Lay, the makers of Doritos tortilla chips, engaged people via their Crash the Super Bowl competition.
+It featured adverts scripted by members of the public.
+Online voting helped select the advert aired during the game.
+The Doritos advert of 2009 – written by the brothers Dave and Joe Herbert from Batesville, Indiana – was deemed the best shown during the Super Bowl in USA Today’s Ad Meter poll.
+That resulted in the Herberts bagging a $1 million bonus from Frito-Lay.

-The most sought-after advertising spots are those dovetailed around the Super Bowl’s halftime show, in which some of the biggest names in music have performed.
-Coldplay took to the stage during Super Bowl 50, following Katy Perry during Super Bowl XLIX, a show seen by 118.5 million viewers.
+Advertising spots dovetailed around the Super Bowl’s halftime show are popular.
+Some of the biggest names in music have performed in the halftime show.
 Michael Jackson (1993), U2 (2002) and the Rolling Stones (2006) are among the acts that have wowed viewers during the big game.

 That famous wardrobe malfunction

 The 2004 show, featuring Justin Timberlake and Janet Jackson, is also memorable.
 Many people recall it for the furore surrounding the ‘wardrobe malfunction’ that resulted in Jackson’s breast being seen in living rooms across the USA.
 The incident sparked a debate on decency and overshadowed the game.
 The Federal Communications Commission slapped CBS, the broadcaster, with a fine of $550,000, which was subsequently overturned.